Preparing the Deceased for Viewing or Visitation

 The Advantages of DNA Sampling for Preserving Genes

-Advances in genetic research and technology make it possible to create a unique genetic profile of each of us from our DNA.
+Advances in genetic research and technology make it possible to create a unique genetic profile for each person from our DNA.
 Many scientists believe that many, if not all, diseases and disorders are rooted in our genes.

 Another very important benefit is the health and genetic disease diagnosis.
 This can be used to assess a predisposition to certain diseases among current family members and future descendants.
 This valuable information can be utilized to prevent and treat diseases and disabilities.